timofeysie/teretifolia/README.md

 In a usual React app, there is a node_modules, a public and a src folder.
 Sub-folders by feature are encouraged.

 In the React Native, there is just a basic App.js and App.test.js.
+They are leaving all the decision up to the developer here.
+I know a few developers whom I would not trust to create a project directory structure ... just saying.

 ## Original readme blurb